RocketDerp/April14_2025/README.md

 Long-form scratch pad / dumping ground.

-Many of this is extremely raw product of brain damage attempting to express ideas.
+Much of this content is extremely raw product of brain damage attempting to express ideas.
 Not edited, not spell checked, serious problems with language brain issues.

 Thank you.
 [Love to all](Quotes_Pile/Specific/MLKjr_revolution_of_values.md).